houseofback/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

     ![Pool ID](../images/client-id.png)

     The value for `region` should be the AWS Region code where you created your user pool.
-E.g. `us-east-1` for the N. Virginia Region, or `us-west-2` for the Oregon Region.
-If you're not sure which code to use, you can look at the Pool ARN value on the Pool details page.
-The Region code is the part of the ARN immediately after `arn:aws:cognito-idp:`.
+E.g. `eu-west-1` for the Ireland Region.

     The updated config.js file should look like this.
 Note that the actual values for your file will be different:
     ```JavaScript
     window._config = {
         cognito: {
-            userPoolId: 'us-west-2_uXboG5pAb', // e.g. us-east-2_uXboG5pAb
+            userPoolId: 'eu-west-1_uXboG5pAb', // e.g. us-east-2_uXboG5pAb
             userPoolClientId: '25ddkmj4v6hfsfvruhpfi7n4hv', // e.g. 25ddkmj4v6hfsfvruhpfi7n4hv
-            region: 'us-west-2' // e.g. us-east-2
+            region: 'eu-west-1' // e.g. us-east-2
         },
         api: {
             invokeUrl: '' // e.g. https://rc7nyt4tql.execute-api.us-west-2.amazonaws.com/prod',